 Read on for all you need to know to plan a weekend trip to Gig Harbor, including the best things to do in Gig Harbor, where to stay, where to eat, and more.

 My first trip to Gig Harbor was decidedly residential; the second was much more immersive in the local economy and all it has to offer.
 Whether you’re visiting friends with waterfront property or looking for a luxe city center stay, Gig Harbor can oblige.

 No matter what though, you’ll have to drive across the Tacoma Narrows bridge to get here.
 (Unless you have a friend with a boat and are sailing into town… uh, invite me next time?)
 The Tacoma Narrows Bridge (along Washington Highway 16) is a toll bridge, but only when traveling east toward Tacoma.
 As of July 2016, the fee is $6 for a standard vehicle or truck.

 The 45-60 minute drive from Seattle (barring Tacoma traffic) is all highways, but as soon as you get across the bridge it’s apparent you’re now near the Olympic Peninsula (technically, Gig Harbor is on the Kitsap Peninsula).
 Towering trees and deeply fresh air are the norm, and the frenetic pace of life slows a bit.

-Luckily, Gig Harbor is blessed with the same temperate climate as the rest of the region, so there isn’t necessarily a bad time to visit: in late autumn, winter, and early spring you might get rained on, but it shouldn’t be miserable.
+Gig Harbor has the same temperate climate as the rest of the region, so there isn’t necessarily a bad time to visit: in late autumn, winter, and early spring you might get rained on.
+No matter when you plan a trip, it shouldn’t be miserable.